da99/Uni_Lang/README.md

 That is why it looks like a toy: It's meant to be a better HyperTalk, not Smalltalk/Factor.
 In other words, it's for people who do not want to program.

-If you are a manly man or a womanly woman or wants a more powerful alternative, then use [Smalltalk](http://www.squeak.org/) or [Factor](http://www.factorcode.org/).
+If you want more power:
+[Smalltalk](http://www.squeak.org/) or [Factor](http://www.factorcode.org/).